timeplus-io/proton/examples/broken-stream-monitor/README.md

 # Demo for broken stream monitoring using global aggregation

-This demo shows how to leverage the new feature of proton SQL to monitor a broken stream, traditionally using watermark, the stream processing will generally stop processing when there is no new event which push the watermark farward.
+This demo shows how to leverage the new feature of stream SQL to monitor a broken stream, traditionally using watermark, the stream processing will generally stop processing when there is no new event which pushes the watermark farward.

-In this demo, we show how to use the new settings `EMIT PERIODIC time_interval REPEAT` to emit existing result to help monitor stream status.
+In this demo, we show how to use the new feature `EMIT PERIODIC time_interval REPEAT` to emit existing result to help monitor stream status.

-here is the steps
+here are the steps

 1. create a simulated data source using random stream